Industry: Marketing agency

 With one solution, raw Google Analytics tables were replicated in Google BigQuery exactly as they would appear in Google Analytics’ database, so their team had to do the data modeling in advance before being able to connect to Data Studio.
 In addition, setting up relationships between dimensions and metrics in different tables required time, technical expertise and experience.

 “One had to write a decent amount of SQL just to be able to connect the needed data to Google Data Studio.
-Some companies do appreciate the “raw” data format because of the level of flexibility it unlocks, however this requires having in-house development resources to the data modeling,” mentioned Ahmad
+Some companies do appreciate the “raw” data format because of the level of flexibility it unlocks, however this requires having in-house development resources to the data modeling,” Ahmad says.

 Around the same time Ahmad was trying different data connectors for BigQuery he received an email from Supermetrics when Supermetrics for BigQuery was announced.
 “That was perfect timing.
 I was speaking with a client about the reporting limitation that we had with Google Sheets.
 I told them that BigQuery is a powerful platform, but we have to find a way to transfer all the needed data.
-I was already using Supermetrics and started talking to their support team about the new product,” Ahmad said.
+I was already using Supermetrics and started talking to their support team about the new product,” Ahmad says.

 First Impressions of Supermetrics for BigQuery

 When Ahmad started the trial of Supermetrics for BigQuery, he immediately noticed that it helped improve Siavak’s reporting process.
-He said that, “Supermetrics offered a real bonus for us and our clients.
+He says that, “Supermetrics offered a real bonus for us and our clients.
 Supermetrics for BigQuery does all the heavy lifting of automatically pulling data from different sources, doing the data modeling in BigQuery, and creating the data source in the correct format to be connected to and visualized in Data Studio.”

 Overall, Ahmad and Siavak’s impression of the product was very positive.
 “First of all, I didn’t expect the connection to be so seamless.
 I remember initially there was a couple of days of going back and forth with Supermetrics’ support that helped me figure out how to backfill data.
 And from that moment onwards, I haven’t used the product actually!
-It works seamlessly, transfers all data automatically, and the client has the peace of mind that we have complete data ownership with Facebook, Bing, and Google Ads data being fully accessible,” he added.
+It works seamlessly, transfers all data automatically, and the client has the peace of mind that we have complete data ownership with Facebook, Bing, and Google Ads data being fully accessible,” he adds.

 Apart from marketing channels and Google Analytics, Ahmad could bring data from their clients’ own data systems into BigQuery.
 After the data was in the data warehouse, Ahmad could easily join all the datasets.
-He said that, “We wanted to give the client a real time report which would cover the ad cost, campaign performance, user behaviour, and conversions data together in a reliable data destination.
+He says, “We wanted to give the client a real time report which would cover the ad cost, campaign performance, user behaviour, and conversions data together in a reliable data destination.
 And with Supermetrics and BigQuery we were not worried about the amount of data we were transferring or our ability to access the data for reporting and analysis purposes in the future.”

 Getting the data from the client’s system also opened up the possibilities of using the User ID.
 Previously by using Google Sheets only, Ahmad couldn’t easily blend and manage all online and offline data together.
 Having User ID as a primary key allowed him to understand the information on a much deeper level and get a 360° view of the user journey.
 As he understood how the user experienced different touchpoints, Ahmad could have a better idea of how campaigns for each particular target audience could be optimized.

-“The reports are still built in Google Data Studio, and their look and feel is exactly the same – however the process of getting the data to Data Studio has changed significantly,” Ahmad noted.
+“The reports are still built in Google Data Studio, and their look and feel is exactly the same – however the process of getting the data to Data Studio has changed significantly,” Ahmad says.

 He did not have to decide which metrics or dimensions he wanted to use for projects as he could pull all the available data from any source he needed.
 “We could have everything set and let the future bring the questions.
-In case we need anything we can be assured that the data is already there,” Ahmad added.
+In case we need anything we can be assured that the data is already there,” Ahmad adds.

 How Supermetrics for BigQuery uncovered opportunities for Siavak

 Supermetrics made the reporting process not only faster but also very convenient.
-Ahmad said that, “Supermetrics for BigQuery is creating the BigQuery views for the ease of access to data, especially for Google Analytics, which I appreciate.
+Ahmad says that, “Supermetrics for BigQuery is creating the BigQuery views for the ease of access to data, especially for Google Analytics, which I appreciate.
 As far as I know, that’s not the case with other providers.
 So if you want to just load the GA data into BigQuery without Supermetrics you would need to write SQL and join multiple tables just to get a single report.”

-Ahmad has mentioned that his clients reacted positively to the improvement.
+Ahmad says that his clients reacted positively to the improvement.
 “It is a lot faster to connect to BigQuery rather than to Google Sheets, especially with the introduction of the BigQuery BI Engine.
 For some specific reports we have to pull data for multiple years, which we couldn’t do when we were using spreadsheets, as the data set was too big in size.
-With BigQuery, the client can have all the time frame that they expect to see in a single report and without data sampling,” he added.
+With BigQuery, the client can have all the time frame that they expect to see in a single report and without data sampling,” he adds.

 With Supermetrics for BigQuery, their clients also gained complete ownership of their data.
 “Usually these companies spend a lot of time and resources on planning, data collection, cleaning and processing, so for them getting full ownership of this data is a huge advantage.
 The client is paying a small fee to Google Cloud Platform to store and process data and to run every query, however this cost is quite cheap compared to the value they are getting.
 Supermetrics not only gives data ownership but also makes the reporting more flexible.
 With data available in BigQuery, clients can analyze and report it the way they want.”